spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 - Setup Julia for Spine Toolbox: [Start Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox#running).
 Go to *File* --> *Settings* --> *Tools*.
 Either select an existing Julia installation or press *Install Julia* and follow the instructions.

-- Select a Julia Kernel spec (if there is none, you may need to define and install a Kernel specification using the dialog under *Kernel spec editor*.
+- Select a Julia Kernel spec.
+If there is none, you may need to define and install a Kernel specification using the dialog under *Kernel spec editor*.
 Use the newly installed Julia, give it a name and a path to a directory where it should put the files related to the Julia project (SpineOpt in this case).
-The process may also install iJulia, which allows you to interact with Julia code inside Spine Toolbox using the Julia console).
+The process may also install iJulia, which allows you to interact with Julia code inside Spine Toolbox using the Julia console.

 - Install SpineOpt from a Julia console (you can use the Julia console in Spine Toolbox: Go to *Consoles* --> *Start Julia Console*)
 ```julia